bbauska/W3Cx-3of5/README.md

 For example, I can show you this.
 This is a wave.
 This is an audio file editor that works with local files.
 I open the page, and from here I can drop a music file directly.
 Let's go to get some music somewhere.
 Some AC/DC song!
 I can just drop the song and I can edit the song.
 I can play the song.
 I can cut, I can save locally, etc.

 Another example is an application, a Chrome application that is also written using Web technologies but doesn't run using HTTP.

-So it's quite easy to write such applications, because there are regular Web applications using HTML, CSS and Javascript except that you've got to package them for putting them on the Chrome store.
+It's quite easy to write such applications, because there are regular Web applications using HTML, CSS and Javascript except that you've got to package them for putting them on the Chrome store.

 I'm going first to show you a local audio file player that is called Remo.